-Performance Criteria Next steps Performance Indicator (PI) Criteria Next steps 2.1.1 In scope species outcome Stock status reference points are not available, derived either from analytical stock assessment or using empirical approaches If criteria met. use Tool A (Risk-Based Framework) for this PI and consult Table A1 for implications of using Tool A on other PIs.
+Performance Indicator (PI) Criteria Next steps 2.1.1 In scope species outcome Stock status reference points are not available, derived either from analytical stock assessment or using empirical approaches If criteria met. use Tool A (Risk-Based Framework) for this PI and consult Table A1 for implications of using Tool A on other PIs.
 2.1.2 In scope species management N/A Use Tool B (Evidence Requirements Framework) for shark finning SI.
 2.1.3 In scope species information N/A For this PI, use Tool B (Evidence Requirements Framework) only if PI 2.1.1 is scored with the default assessment tree.
 If some elements are scored with the default assessment tree, and others are scored with Tool A (Risk-Based Framework) in PI 2.1.1, then use Tool B only for those scored with the default assessment tree.
 If Tool A is used to score PI 2.1.1, consult Table A1 and use the alternative PI in Section A1.2.
-2.2.1 ETP/OOS species outcome 1.
-The population status of the ETP/OOS unit is not known with respect to favourable conservation status (as defined in SA3.8.2), or 2.
-The direct impacts of the UoA on the ETP/OOS unit in relation to favourable conservation status have not been quantitatively determined by an independent source.
-If one or both criteria is met, use Tool A (Risk-Based Framework) for this PI and consult Table A1 for implications of using Tool A on other PIs, unless UoA impact on relevant ETP/OOS units are determined to be negligible as per MSC Fisheries Standard SA3.8.2.5 in which case use the default assessment tree.
-2.2.2 ETP/OOS species management NA Use Tool B (Evidence Requirements Framework) for Shark finning SI.
+2.2.1 ETP/OOS species outcome The population status of the ETP/OOS unit is not known with respect to favourable conservation status (as defined in MSC Fisheries Standard SA3.9.2), or The direct impacts of the UoA on the ETP/OOS unit in relation to favourable conservation status have not been quantitatively determined by an independent source.
+Note the team shall not trigger the Risk-Based Framework for PI 2.2.1 for marine mammal species that are subject to intentional killing or harassment as integral part of the fishing operation.
+If either criteria is met, use Tool A (Risk-Based Framework) for this PI and consult Table A1 for implications of using Tool A on other PIs.
+2.2.2 ETP/OOS species management NA Use Tool B (Evidence Requirements Framework) for shark finning SI.
 2.2.3 ETP/OOS species information NA For this PI, use Tool B (Evidence Requirements Framework) only if PI 2.2.1 is scored with the default assessment tree.
 If some elements are scored with the default assessment tree, and others are scored with Tool A (Risk-Based Framework) in PI 2.2.1, then use Tool B only for those scored with the default assessment tree.
-If Tool A is used to score PI 2.2.1, consult Table A1 and use the alternative PI in Section A1.2.